-- 1) IP addresses are configured on the switch; - 2) The IP address of the client host and that of the VLAN interface on the switch it subordinates to should be in the same segment; - 3) If 2) is not met, the client should be able to reach an IP address of the switch through devices like routers; - 4) SNMP should be enabled.
+- 1. IP addresses are configured on the switch; - 2.
+The IP address of the client host and that of the VLAN interface on the switch it subordinates to should be in the same segment; - 3.
+If 2) is not met, the client should be able to reach an IP address of the switch through devices like routers: - SNMP should be enabled.

 The host with SNMP network management software should be able to ping the IP address of the switch, so that, when running, SNMP network management software will be able to find it and implement read/write operation on it.
-Details about how to manage switches via SNMP network management software will not be covered in this manual, please refer to "Snmp network management software user manual".
+Details about how to manage switches via SNMP network management software will not be covered in this manual.

-1.1.2 CLI Interface
+1.2 CLI Interface

-The switch provides thress management interface for users: CLI (Command Line Interface) interface, Web interface, Snmp netword management software.
-We will introduce the CLI interface and Web configuration interface in details, Web interface is familiar with CLI interface function and will not be covered, please refer to "Snmp network management software user manual".
+The switch provides three management interface for users: CLI (Command Line Interface) interface, Web interface, Snmp network management software.
+We will introduce the CLI interface and Web configuration interface in details, Web interface is familiar with CLI interface function and will not be covered.